skipcloud/note/README.md

 Who needs a dedicated note taking application when you probably have already have a text editor on your computer that you like to use?
-All you need is a small command to help you create, edit, search for/through, or list the ones you have.
+All you need is a small command to help you create or edit notes.

+This is a small script that works in conjunction with your editor to do just that.
+It will keep all your notes in a directory of your choosing and has some options for simple searching.

 ## Installation

 * Download the repo.
-* Run `make` to symlink the script to `/usr/local/bin`, you might need to use `sudo` to make create the link.
+* Run `make install` to symlink the script to `/usr/local/bin`, you might need to use `sudo` to make create the link.
+* Set `NOTES_DIR` or run `make directory` to create `$HOME/.notes`.
 * Take some notes.

 ## Usage